 - How does the supplier pack their live rock for shipping?

 - How does the supplier ship their live rock?
 Remember, transit time is one of the most important points.
-The longer the transit time, die off levels increase.
+The longer the transit time, the more that die-off levels increase.

 - Where is the supplier physically located?
 Choosing a mail order store that is relatively close to your geographic location can cut down on transit time.